 Is this a saturated regression model?
 Explain your answer.

 Answer: Yes.
 The model has two parameters (the slope and the intercept) and two distinct predictor groups (subjects with high serum LDL and subjects with low serum LDL).

+Score：3

 For subjects with low LDL, what is the estimated probability of dying within 5 years?
 What is the estimated odds of dying within 5 years?
 How do these estimates compare to the observed proportion of subjects with low LDL dying within 5 years?

 Answer: The Poisson regression model estimates that for subjects with low serum LDL, the probability of death within five years is 17.0%, leading to an odds of death within five years of 0.205.
 The proportion of subjects with low serum LDL for whom we observed death within five years is also 17.0%, so the estimated five year mortality rate equals the observed five year mortality rate.

+Score：3

 For subjects with high LDL, what is the estimated probability of dying within 5 years?
 What is the estimated odds of dying within 5 years?
 How do these estimates compare to the observed proportion of subjects with low LDL dying within 5 years?

 Answer: The Poisson regression model estimates that for subjects with high serum LDL, the probability of death within five years is 13.1%, leading to an odds of death within five years of 0.151.
 The proportion of subjects with high serum LDL for whom we observed death within five years is also 13.1%, so the estimated five year mortality rate equals the observed five year mortality rate.

+Score：3

 Give full inference regarding the association between 5 year mortality and high LDL levels.
 How does this differ from the inference that was made on problems 5 and 6 of homework #1?
 What is the source of any differences?